Arrival at the Airport

 If travelling with children you must present a passport, visa (if applicable) and completed incoming passenger card for each person in your travelling group.

-Note: In line with Australian Government regulations, mobile phones, cameras, video cameras and recording devices must not be used in Australian Customs and Border Protection Service-controlled areas at airports and seaports.
-If you are on the phone, you will be asked to terminate your call until you have cleared the Australian Customs and Border Protection Service-controlled area.
+Note: In line with Australian Government regulations, mobile phones, cameras, video cameras and recording devices must not be used in the Department of Immigration and Border Protection Service-controlled areas at airports and seaports.
+If you are on the phone, you will be asked to terminate your call until you have cleared the Department of Immigration and Border Protection controlled area.

-Australian Customs and Border Protection Service officers can and will ask you to delete any photos or film recorded if you are caught taking photos or recording in Australian Customs and Border Protection Service-controlled areas.
+Department of Immigration and Border Protection officers can and will ask you to delete any photos or film recorded if you are caught taking photos or recording in Department of Immigration and Border Protection -controlled areas.

 Domestic Arrival & Baggage Claim